j-san/chaining.js/README.md

 `step` can be:
 - a function that return a value
 - a function that retrun a promise
-- a function that take a `done` callback in paramettre and call it
+- an async function that take a `done` callback
 - a value
 - a promise

+### .fork(iterator)

+Fork and continue the sequence in parallel, the number of parallel sequence depend of the number of object contained in iterator.

+### .process(value)

+Start the sequence of steps with value as initial value.
 All steps are called in sequence after the previous step succeed and will share the same context (this).
 The sequence will be suspend when `step` raise an exception or when `step` return an rejected promise.

-### .fork()

-Create a new chain and return it.
-When it will be processed, it will be in parrallel.

-### .process(value)

-Start the sequence of steps with value as initial value.